pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 * Evaluate
 * Calculate metrics for SER, WER and CER
 # Data
 Data used in this project is provided by Cinnamon AI.
-It can be downloaded[here](https://drive.google.com/file/d/15ULMGkXxPRadFOqUs1-7BUiZv-_QNpGx/view?usp=sharing)
+It can be downloaded [here](https://drive.google.com/file/d/15ULMGkXxPRadFOqUs1-7BUiZv-_QNpGx/view?usp=sharing)

 The dataset have 1838 images and their label are stored in a json file.